h4tum/writeups/dhm-2024/pwn/CO-OP_Box/README.md

  - Set `pDevInsR3` of `PDMPCIDEV` to `ptr-0xf1`
  - Set `pfnConfigRead` to `sub_18006a3f0`
- - perform a pci read, triggering the call to `sub_18006a3f0`
+ - perform a PCI config read, triggering the call to `sub_18006a3f0`
  - Reset `pDevInsR3` and `pfnConfigRead` to their original values
  - With the initial leak gadget leak the byte from `PDMPCIDEV + 0xc`
      - To get the correct field to read, one can inspect the fake `VIRTIO` via `WinDbg` and see which field this corresponds to